 Although our center offers psychiatry and therapy, many of our ketamine clients have outside psychiatrists or therapists.
 Dr. Ballen is happy to work with your doctor or other practitioner to incorporate the ketamine infusions into your current treatment plan.

-If you think IV Ketamine might be right for you or your loved ones, call us today at (720)222-0550 to schedule a complimentary phone consultation.
-Our founder, Dr. Beth Ballen, would be happy to review your history and make sure this treatment is right for you.
+If you think IV Ketamine might be right for you or your loved ones, call us today at (720)222-0550 to speak with a member of our patient services team and learn more.
 You can also fill out this brief contact form and we’ll get back to you shortly.

 Please note: IV Ketamine is available only by prescription.
 At Ballen Medical & Wellness, all IV Ketamine treatments are administered under the guidance of founder and physician Beth Ballen, MD, or family psychiatric nurse practitioner, Leslie Vannucci, NP.